Long Nguyen | author

 Too much time has elapsed – There are time limits to filing an insurance claim.
 A claim may be denied if you report it too late.

 Missing premium payments – Skipping a premium payment can cause an insurance policy to lapse.

 Pre-existing damage – Natural wear and tear and inadequate maintenance on the part of the property owner may result in a surprise insurance claim denial.
 Even if the hurricane contributed to the damages, the insurance company may claim that the actual cause is the homeowner failing to do routine maintenance before the accident.

 How do I fight a rejected Hurricane Ida home insurance claim?

 There are things that you can do to fight a rejected Hurricane Ida home insurance claim.
 First, you may be able to submit more information to the insurance company and ask them to review the decision.
 A formal appeal may be appropriate.
 When you understand the reason the insurance company gives for the denial, you can prepare the appropriate records to answer their questions and respond to their reasoning.

 In addition, you may bring a legal claim.
 With a legal claim, the case goes to a court where a neutral third party decides what the insurance company should pay.
 An attorney can represent you at any stage in the process, including submitting documents, internal appeals, and a formal legal claim.

 Attorneys for disputing a Hurricane Ida claim

 If your insurance claim has been denied, our attorneys can help you dispute your claim.
 Let us review the status of the case and help you take appropriate action.
-If you have sustained damages from Hurricane Ida, contact our hurricane attorneys today for a consultation by calling us at (844) 587-8395 or click here to fill out our quick contact form.
+If you have sustained damages from Hurricane Ida, contact our hurricane attorneys at Insurance Claim HQ today for a consultation by calling us at (844) 587-8395 or click here to fill out our quick contact form.